ricsam/selection-manager/README.md

   }, [data, selectionManager]);

-  // 📋 Handle paste operations - REQUIRED for paste to work! useEffect(() => {
+  // 📋 Handle paste operations - REQUIRED for paste to work!
+  // Note: By default, useInitializeSelectionManager automatically handles paste.
+  // If you need custom paste handling, set disableAutoClipboard: true and handle it yourself.
+  // This example shows manual handling - you can remove this if using auto clipboard handling. useEffect(() => {
     return selectionManager.listenToPaste(({ updates, rawString }) => {
       // The clipboard content has been parsed and positioned at the current selection